pulp-platform/mempool/README.md

 ```
 The unit tests will be compiled, simulated in Spike, and run in RTL simulation of MemPool.
 The compilation and simulation (for both Spike simulator and MemPool RTL) of the unit tests also depends on the `xpulpimg` parameter in `config/config.mk`: the test cases dedicated to the Xpulpimg instructions will be compiled and simulated only if `xpulpimg=1`.
-To add more tests, you must add your own ones to the `riscv-isa` infrastructure; more information can be found in `apps/riscv-tests/README.md`.
+To add more tests, you must add your own ones to the `riscv-isa` infrastructure; more information can be found in `software/riscv-tests/README.md`.

-The unit tests are included in the software package of `apps` and can be compiled for MemPool by launching in the `apps` directory:
+The unit tests are included in the software package of `software` and can be compiled for MemPool by launching in the `software` directory:
 ```bash
 make COMPILER=gcc test
 ```